ARM-software/SCP-firmware/user_guide.md

 The build system generates firmware images per the `product.mk` file associated with the product.
 For Juno platform, three firmware images are built:

-- `juno-bl1.bin`: SCP ROM firmware image - handles the transfer of the RAM firmware to private SRAM and jumps to it
 - `juno-bl1-bypass.bin`: SCP ROM bypass firmware image - an alternative ROM firmware that is loaded from an external non volatile on-board memory.
     This binary needs to be used in order to successfully load the SCP RAM